Legal and Data Privacy Writer at TermsFeed.

 Since using third-party cookies does qualify as "selling" personal information, companies must take additional steps to ensure compliance in this regard, as ignorance is not an excuse.

-To recap, if the CCPA applies to your business, you need to take the following steps to ensure cookie compliance:
+To recap, if the CCPA (CPRA)applies to your business, you need to take the following steps to ensure cookie compliance: